-The Commission has studied the differences between flow measurement at Glen Canyon Dam and Lees Ferry, which is nearest to the Colorado River Compact measuring point at Lee Ferry.
+The Commission continues to study the differences between flow measurement at Glen Canyon Dam and Lees Ferry, which is nearest to the Colorado River Compact measuring point at Lee Ferry, Arizona.
 This flow measuring point is extremely important in administration of the 1922 Colorado River Compact.
-The USGS, after consultation with the Commission, has completed improvements to flow measuring equipment that will improve its accuracy.
+The USGS, after consultation with the Commission, has completed improvements to flow measuring equipment that have improved its accuracy.
 During Water Year 2011, the USGS conducted measurements of inflow between Glen Canyon Dam and Lees Ferry, which documented gains in flow.
 Approximately 68,100 additional acre-ft passed Lee Ferry than was released from the dam in Water Year 2012.
-Since 2005 the average increase in flow at Lee Ferry compared to the dam release has been about 190,000 acre-ft per year.
-The Commission is continuing to evaluate how this information is incorporated into dam operations.
+From 2005 to 2012 the average increase in flow at Lee Ferry compared to the dam release has been about 190,000 acre-ft per year.
+The Commission is continuing to evaluate how this information should be incorporated into dam operations.

-Upper Division States Curtailment Procedures and Policy:
+Upper Division States Drought Contingency Planning: